dcbaker/cython/docs/src/tutorial/strings.rst

 .. literalinclude:: ../../examples/tutorial/string/for_bytes.pyx

-For unicode objects, Cython will automatically infer the type of the loop variable as :c:type:`Py_UCS4`:
+For unicode objects, Cython0 will automatically infer the type of the loop variable as :c:type:`Py_UCS4`:

 .. literalinclude:: ../../examples/tutorial/string/for_unicode.pyx

 The automatic type inference usually leads to much more efficient code here.
-However, note that some unicode operations still require the value to be a Python object, so Cython may end up generating redundant conversion code for the loop variable value inside of the loop.
+However, note that some unicode operations still require the value to be a Python object, so Cython0 may end up generating redundant conversion code for the loop variable value inside of the loop.
 If this leads to a performance degradation for a specific piece of code, you can either type the loop variable as a Python object explicitly,